-How often do I need to get tested?
+How often should I get screened (tested)?

-Women ages 21 to 29 need a Pap test every 3 years.
+- If you are age 21 to 29, get a Pap test every 3 years.

 What happens during a Pap test?

 A Pap test takes about 2 to 5 minutes.
-It may feel uncomfortable, but a Pap test doesn’t hurt.
+It may feel uncomfortable, but a Pap test usually doesn’t hurt.

-While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina, opening it to see the cervix.
-She will use a special brush to collect a few cells from the cervix.
+While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina and open it to see your cervix.
+The doctor or nurse will use a special brush to collect a few cells from your cervix.
 These cells are sent to a lab to be checked by an expert.

 The doctor or nurse will also do a pelvic exam to check your uterus, ovaries, and other organs.
 Learn how a Pap test is done.